sunnyCN34/Parse-Text-Files/README.md

-This code extracts a word and find its frequency
+This code extracts a word and finds the frequency of that word and calculates the percentage